Workplace Environment, Health & Safety

 Raising Health Awareness

-Vaccinations are provided as required, depending on the situation in each country or region, as part of day-to-day health management.
-We strive to prevent infectious diseases through measures including provision of influenza vaccinations, provision of opportunities for rubella antibody testing, routine reporting of infections by employees, and provision of rubbing alcohol as an antiseptic in appropriate locations on company premises.
+In Japan, we strive to prevent infectious diseases through measures including provision of influenza vaccinations, opportunities for rubella antibody testing, routine reporting of infections by employees, and provision of rubbing alcohol as an antiseptic in appropriate locations on company premises.

 Physical Exercise